BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-11-what-does-MLBWYA-stand-for?.md

 <p>
 The phrase burrowed deeply into my mind.
-It seems as good a summary as possible of really matters in life, and so I've made it the title of this blog.
+It seems as good a summary as possible of matters most in life, and so I've made it the title of this blog.
 </p>